txus/jam/README.md

 ### Subjam

-A basic monophonic 2-oscillator synth with an amp envelope.
+A basic polyphonic 2-oscillator synth with an amp envelope and a low pass filter.